 5 Tips to Successful Music Lessons

-Before you or your child begins the first music lesson, you should know how to have the best experience and learn the most from every lesson.
+Before you or your child begins the first music lesson, you should know how to have the best experience possible and learn the most from every lesson.
 Our knowledgeable staff has created a few simple, easy-to-follow guidelines that will help you and your child have a meaningful and rewarding experience learning guitar, piano, voice or other musical instrument.

 1. Starting at the Right Age

 How young is too young for music lessons?
-Answer: It depends, because learning music comes from the heart, but you can begin music lessons at almost any age.
+Answer, it depends, because learning music comes from the heart, but you can begin music lessons at almost any age.
 Occasionally, however, starting a child too young can lead to frustration.
 For example, some instruments like guitar require greater finger dexterity than piano, so sometimes it is best to wait until the right age to ensure your child has a pleasant and fun experience.
 Waiting as little as one year can mean that your child will progress much faster and learn far more.
 The key to success is knowing the right age to start your child, because that right age is unique for each child.
 That right age depends on your child’s ability, the desire to learn, and the type of instrument they want to play.

 Below are guidelines we recommend using to determine the right time to begin music lessons.